yl4579/AuxiliaryASR/README.md

 Checkpoints and Tensorboard logs will be saved at `log_dir`.
 To speed up training, you may want to make `batch_size` as large as your GPU RAM can take.
 However, please note that `batch_size = 64` will take around 10G GPU RAM.

 ### Languages
-This repo is set up for English, but you can train it with other languages.
+This repo is set up for English with the [g2p_en](https://github.com/Kyubyong/g2p) package, but you can train it with other languages.
 If you would like to trian for datasets in different languages, you will need to modify the [meldataset.py](https://github.com/yl4579/AuxiliaryASR/blob/main/meldataset.py#L86-L93) file (L86-93) with your own phonemizer.
 You also need to change the vocabulary file ([word_index_dict.txt](https://github.com/yl4579/AuxiliaryASR/blob/main/word_index_dict.txt)) and change `n_token` to reflect the number of tokens.
 A recommended phonemizer for other languages is [phonemizer](https://github.com/bootphon/phonemizer).

 ## References
 - [NVIDIA/tacotron2](https://github.com/NVIDIA/tacotron2)